 4.1.1.2.3.2 Mesh system operation

-The mesh system operation is based on a clustered tree topology where each RD decides the next hop individually based available routes towards to RD providing the connection to external internet (FT role).
-Each radio device has knowledge of the next uplink and downlink hop in the clustered tree and each cluster in the network controls radio resources and transmissions independently.
+The mesh system operation is based on a clustered tree topology where each RD decides the next hop individually based available routes towards to RD providing the connection to external internet in FT mode (RDFT).
+Each radio device has knowledge of the next uplink and downlink hop in the clustered tree and RDFT, or RDFT,PT in each cluster controls radio resources and transmissions independently.

 The formation of clustered tree topology has following steps: